lokasoft/racktables-to-netbox/README.md

 - **Comprehensive Migration**: Transfer all your Racktables data to NetBox
 - **Modular Architecture**: Maintainable and extensible codebase for easier updates
 - **Site Filtering**: Restrict migration to specific sites when needed
+- **Tenant Filtering**: Restrict migration to specific tenants and associate objects with tenants
 - **Component Selection**: Choose which components to migrate with flexible flags
 - **Custom Fields**: Automatic setup of required custom fields in NetBox
 - **Extended Data Support**: